 - improve access to healthy local food for all Vermonters.

-VSJF worked with over 1,200 farmers, producers, technical assistance providers, and farm and food sector industry leaders to create Vermont’s food system plan.
+Chapter 1 of the Farm to Plate Strategic Plan provides an overview of the development process VSJF used to work with over 1,200 farmers, producers, technical assistance providers, and farm and food sector industry leaders to create Vermont's food sytem plan.
 Chapter 2: Getting to 2020 highlights 25 goals and dozens of strategies to strengthen and grow Vermont’s food system, as well as the progress to reach those goals.
 The Plan explores the major issues impacting Vermont’s food system through analysis of high impact leverage areas in Chapter 3 and broader cross-cutting issues in Chapter 4.

 Chapter 1 provides an overview of the Farm to Plate Strategic Plan development process.
 Starting in the Fall 2009, VSJF staff, as well as several researchers, interns, and volunteers, began assembling and analyzing data on Vermont's food system, conducting in-depth stakeholder interviews, and convening regional public input events.